Poems About Life: Homepage

 One hand is touching my belly,

-which suggests that I'm carrying a child
+which suggests that I am carrying a child

 and that I'm about fertility and birth.